inno-se/the-guide/README.md

 ## Software development life cycle (SDLC)

 The life cycle for any software system contains a number of concrete stages relevant to stakeholders [[^Swebok], Sec.
-2.6].
+2.6, p.
+10-8].
 These concrete stages fit into the following general stages (not necessarily sequential):

 - **Concept**: At this stage, stakeholders' needs are identified, concepts will be explored, and solutions will be proposed.
 - **Development**: At this stage, requirements representing the users' needs will be refined, solutions will be created, systems built, and all undergo the needed [verification and validation processes](#verification-and-validation).